Grand European Travel Logo

 Arenal – San José

-Say farewell to Costa Rica and transfer back to San José International Airport, arriving at approximately 11:00 AM.
+Your Costa Rica value tour comes to an end this morning.
+Transfer back to San José International Airport, arriving at approximately 11:00 PM.

 View of San Jose, Costa Rica